Expand description

 try await self.clientService.platform().store().registerCipherStore(store: store);

-§How to use it on Android
+§How to initialize Client-Managed State on Android

-Once we have the function defined in bitwarden-uniffi, we can use it from the Android application:
+, we can use it from the Android application:

 val vaultDiskSource: VaultDiskSource ;